Angle Unit Converter

 Common Mistakes

-- ✗Confusing gradians with degrees — 100 grad = 90°, not 100°.
-Gradians are only common in European surveying equipment.
+- ✗Confusing gradians (400 per circle) with degrees (360 per circle) - causes 11.1% error.
+100 grad = 90 degrees, not 100 degrees.
+Gradians appear in some European surveying equipment

 Frequently Asked Questions